hakunamatatata/travel-site/README.md

 Installing
 After installing Node and Gulp, you can simply copy the file package.json to your environment and run npm install, in theory it should install all required packages.

+Run the project using gulp watch
+The command "gulp watch" will launch index.html (located in the app folder) in our standard browser.

 Test
 Check console output to confirm no errors occurred after running npm install.